Lapid: We are studying a draft agreement to demarcate the maritime borders with Lebanon

 He believed that “this large increase in the number of Iraqi state employees in an absurd populist manner exhausted the Iraqi economy.”

-And since 2004, a year after the fall of Saddam Hussein’s regime until 2019, “the increase in Iraqi state employees has reached 400 percent,” according to Al-Kazemi, noting that the public sector “constitutes two-thirds of the Iraqi budget.”
+And since 2004, a year following the fall of Saddam Hussein’s regime until 2019, “the increase in Iraqi state employees has reached 400 percent,” according to Al-Kazemi, noting that the public sector “constitutes two-thirds of the Iraqi budget.”

-This makes the fragile economic fabric in a country “where the public sector employs 3.3 million people, or about 37.9 percent of the economically active population, one of the highest proportions in the world,” explains Maha Katta, Iraq coordinator at the International Labor Organization.
+This makes the fragile economic fabric in a country “where the public sector employs 3.3 million people, or regarding 37.9 percent of the economically active population, one of the highest proportions in the world,” explains Maha Katta, Iraq coordinator at the International Labor Organization.

 “This is a lot of pressure on the government,” she says.